storecast/django-oraclepool/README.txt

 but found increase was only around 90% and also had issues with connection control and database edits failing.
 This also requires the whole architecture of a separate remote procedure call daemon that holds the connection pool.
-Uneccesary here ... although possibly useful for pooling across all apps, or multiple servers.
+Uneccesary here ... although useful for pooling across different applications, or multiple servers.

 ORM pools